jdhorne/pycarwings2/README.md

 # pycarwings2
 Library for connecting and interacting with Nissan's CARWINGS service for Nissan LEAF cars.
-Uses the REST/JSON API rather than the previous XML-based API.
+Uses the (newly secure!)
+REST/JSON API rather than the previous XML-based API.

 Inspired by original pycarwings library: https://github.com/haykinson/pycarwings